 Paper Check | A paper check is a written, dated, and signed document that instructs a bank to transfer money from the payer’s account to the payee.
 Chargent allows you to track these payments without connecting to your gateway.
 See Entering Cash And Paper Checks. |

-Payform | Allows users to access and pay their Payment Request.
+Payform | Allows users to access and pay their Payment Request or update their payment information using Account Updater.
 The payform is hosted on a Salesforce Site and is accessed via the Pay Link. |

-Pay Link | This link will take you to the payment page for a Payment Request.
-Users may send this link directly to a payer. |
+Pay Link | This link will take you to the payment page containing a Payform.
+Users may send this link directly to a payer via Payment Request.
+This link can also be sent automatically using a variety of features, such as Automated Collections and Account Updater. |

-Payment Method | In general, a payment method is the means you offer to compensate for products or services such as credit card, bank account and routing number, PayPal, Venmo, or Apple Pay.
-In Chargent, Payment Methods is a feature that allows your customers to safely and conveniently save, select, and remove payment methods for current and future payments.
-Review more information about Payment Methods and begin using this vital feature. |
+Payment Methods | In general, a payment method is the means you offer to compensate for products or services, such as credit card, bank account, cash, or check.
+In Chargent, Payment Methods is a feature that allows your customers to save, select, and remove payment methods for current and future payments.
+Learn more by visiting Setting Up Payment Methods. |

-Payment Method Type | The various ways a customer can make a payment.
+Payment Method Type | The various ways a customer can make a payment, including credit card, bank account, cash, or check.
 Chargent supports many payment method types.
 See Supported Payment Method Types. |

 Payment Processor | The organization that manages payment transactions between the bank and the merchant.
-In online transactions, the payment processor communicates with your payment gateway. |
+In online transactions, the payment processor communicates with your payment gateway.
+Learn more by visiting Differences Between a Payment Gateway and Payment Processor. |

 Payment Source | A Chargent custom object and tab that’s replaced by the Payment Method custom object and tab.
 Click here for more information on Payment Methods. |